 Approach, principles and processes

-Oxfam GB's approach to monitoring evaluation and learning (MEAL) enables us to:
+Our approach to monitoring evaluation, accountability and learning (MEAL) enables us to:

 - Assess the impact of our programmes;